Leo3418/leo3418.github.io/collections/_posts/en/2020-09-20-raspi4-fedora-usb-simple.md

 it should start to work.

-As suggested by the option name itself, `total_mem=3072` limits the memory to 3072 MB.
+As suggested by the option name itself, `total_mem=3072` limits the memory to 3072 MiB.
 Depending on how you use your Raspberry Pi, this amount of memory might be more than enough; but, if you do need more memory than that, and you want to use USB devices on Raspberry Pi, please use another solution I introduce in [a separate post](/2020/09/21/raspi4-fedora-usb-complex.html),